• Home

 With manual bidding, it’s easy to set keyword bids at the Ad Group level or the keyword level.
 Doing the latter allows for a high level of customization and control, and you can change your bids at any time for any specific keyword.

-Imagine the ads based on your keyword, “best blue jeans for women” are performing well at the current costs of $0.80.
+Imagine the ads based on your keyword, “best blue jeans for women” are performing well at the current cost of $0.80.
 You may decide to raise your bid to $1, as this can increase the number of conversions your ads get for this keyword.

 With the help of the Best strategy, you can easily reduce the cost of ads on Google.

-Maximize Clicks is a feature in Google Ads that allows you to set your Max CPC bids, and then hand control to the platform to automatically generate you as many clicks as possible within your bid limit.
+Maximize Clicks is a feature in Google Ads that allows you to set your Max CPC bids, and then hand control to the platform to automatically generate as many clicks as possible within your bid limit.

 If the ads based on your keyword, “best men’s blue jeans,” are not getting enough clicks at the current bid of $0.20, Google will automatically increase the bid to your set bid limits to increase your clicks.